red-magic/arti-bin/README.md

 ## Installation

 - `./install` to install everything to user directories.
-- `./install remove` to unistall it all.
+- `./install remove` to uninstall it all.

 ## Programs